konveyor/tackle2-hub/hack/tool/README.md

 Konveyor Tackle maintenance tool.

 positional arguments:
-  action                One or more Tackle commands that should be executed, options: dump-tackle1 upload clean
+  action                One or more Tackle commands that should be executed, options: export-tackle1 import clean

 options:
   -h, --help            show this help message and exit